colinsongf/Language-Understanding-System-Project/readme.md

 University of Trento - Federico Marinelli (187419)

 This project aims to evaluate the performance of labelling a word sequence using generative and discriminative algorithms.
-In particular adopting Stochastic Final State Transducers during the mid-term project, Conditional Random Fields and Recursive Neural Networks during the final project.
+In particular adopting Stochastic Final State Transducers during the mid-term project, Conditional Random Fields and Recurrent Neural Networks during the final project.

 ## Description